alanchelmickjr/MultiOn-Wordware-OpenAi-Tool-Calls-Next.js-API-Routes/README.md

 Using Vercel and Next.js for the 1st time :D, coming from a stateful environ I've screamed a few times.

-/app/api/chat/tools/route.js  is a generic tool handler and you should add stepping and better session handling /wordware/ are the tool calls needed to reach out to any api you launch on Wordware /multion/ are the routes and tool calls needed to use Multion Scrape and Browse
+<ul>/app/api/chat/tools/route.js  is a generic tool handler and you should add stepping and better session handling

+/wordware/ are the tool calls needed to reach out to any api you launch on Wordware

+/multion/ are the routes and tool calls needed to use Multion Scrape and Browse</ul>

 You can use the LIVE version here --> https://myriadai.online  but the free version is limited, didn't make you a copy yet. :D